streamr-dev/network/docs/docs/streamr-testnets/testnet-faq.md

 Eventually, yes.
 If there's not enough available balance on the Operator you have delegated on then your withdrawal gets entered into the delegation que.
 When the Operator has an available balance, your tokens will be withdrawn.
 This will take at maximum 30 days and will happen automatically with no further action required.

 ## Slashing & kicking
+#### What are the penalties for Testnet 1?
+Testnet 1 will have reduced slashing penalties of 1% instead of the usual 10%.

 #### How and when does slashing occurs?
 When exactly will operators be slashed?
 There are two kinds of slashing events that Operators need to pay attention to.
 These are "Normal slashing" and "False flag" slashing.
 The short answer is that normal slashing occurs when nodes are caught being offline or unreachable when they should be online and doing work.
 It's a similar story for false flag voting, though the penalties are smaller.